rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 rapyuta.io supports cloning and fetching from repositories that deal with large files (as large as a couple of GB in size) with [Git Large File System (LFS)](https://git-lfs.github.com/) extension.
-If you want to use Git LFS with a private git repository, you must select *SSH authentication* while [adding a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret)because the LFS extension will fail with the *Basic authentication*, and the corresponding source secret will not be applied to the private repository.
+If you want to use Git LFS with a private git repository, you must select *SSH authentication* while [adding a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret) because the LFS extension will fail with the *Basic authentication*, and the corresponding source secret will not be applied to the private repository.
 {{% /notice %}}

-### Docker strategy
+### Docker Recipe
-This strategy builds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) into a docker image.
+This recipe builds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) into a docker image.
 The Dockerfile is usually saved in a git repository.
 If it is a private git repository, you need to [add a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret) to access the repository contents.